zblasingame/Greedy-DiM/README.md

 </div>

 ## News
+- **2024.12.17**: Dataset for morphs created on FRLL is now public!
 - **2024.11.11**: Camera ready version is now available on IEEE Xplore!
 - **2024.09.26**: We have released the main code.
 Configuration details for Greedy-DiM and past models (DiM and Fast-DiM) are found in `configs`
 - **2024.09.17**: We presented our work in Buffalo, NY.
 Thanks to everyone who stopped by our posters and listened to our talk!